turingschool/curriculum/source/capybara/capybara_with_rack_test.markdown

 visit articles_path
 ```

-Now our test delegates the responsibility for understanding that path to the router, allowing us greater flexibility in the future.
+This allows your test to delegate the responsibility for understanding that path to the router, allowing greater flexibility in the future.

 #### Current Path